yt-project/yt/doc/source/cookbook/simple_plots.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This script shows how to make a ``LinePlot`` through a dataset.
-See :ref:`how-to-1d-line-plot` for more information.
+See :ref:`manual-line-plots` for more information.

 .. yt_cookbook:: simple_1d_line_plot.py